aklump/dompdf-fonts/README.md

-# How to Add Custom Fonts to DomPDF
+# DomPDF Fonts

+I wrote this project to simplify using custom fonts with DomPdf.

 ## Installation

-`composer create-package aklump/dompdf-fonts`
+1. `composer create-project aklump/dompdf-fonts`

 ## Get the .ttf font files